30 years ago, 86% of Americans identified as Caucasian. Today that number is 64% and by 2050 is expected to be 46%.

 What does this look like in the real world?

 A groundbreaking study commissioned by C-Change estimated the cost of cancer disparities to be just under $200 billion annually.
 African American women are twice as likely to die from cervical cancer (an easily detectable, highly treatable cancer) than Caucasian women.

 We also know that the healthcare system as we know it today is heavily oriented toward Caucasian English speakers.
-This is a problem when we have an increasing number of multicultural patients, particularly those enrolled in Medicaid, who make up 60% of national Medicaid enrollment.
+This is a problem when we have an increasing number of multicultural patients particularly in Medicaid where they make up 60% of national Medicaid enrollment.

-Translation alone is not enough
+When it comes to patient engagement, translation alone is not enough

 Properly deployed, technology and data can improve engagement with multicultural patients, resulting in increased quality scores and improved health outcomes.
 Combined with a true cultural lens, technology can be a tool that actually reduces barriers to care for patients.

 Simply translating messages from English to other languages isn’t enough (at my company we call this “multicultural patient engagement 1.0”).

 We need to engage patients in a way that speaks to them and says, “We understand you.
 We get what you’re going through.
 And we can help.”